Arkus-AI/code-challenges/front-end/PokemonExplorerApp.md

 ## Pokémon Explorer App

-Create a mini Pokémon explorer app using React and TypeScript.
-The app will consist of two main pages: a Pokémon list page and a Pokémon detail page.
+Build a mini Pokémon explorer app using React and TypeScript.
+The app will have two main pages: a Pokémon list page and a Pokémon detail page.

 ### Requirements